tangentsoft/pidp8i/doc/uwfocal-manual-supp.md

 We added the `,ECHO` bits in the commands above only to make U/W FOCAL echo what it's doing to the terminal to make the transcripts clearer.
 In your own work, you might want to leave this off.

+The character sequence above, `*_G` is asterisk printed by the FOCAL command interpreter signifying it is ready for input, the underscore printed by the file handler signifying it hit the end of file for `TEST.FC` and our typing `G` to tell FOCAL to start the program we just loaded.
+If you don't use the `,ECHO` option the previous example looks like this:

+    .R UWF16K
+    *OPEN INPUT TEST.FC
+    *_G
+    HELLO

 [domsi]: http://www.pdp8.net/pdp8cgi/query_docs/view.pl?id=366